martenainult/HW-Audio-Embeddings-API/README.md

 # HW-Audio-Embeddings-API

+Welcome to the bonus section.
+Here we have a nice interface, added tests and separated docker environments for smooth development.

 ## Backend Setup

 * **Navigate to the backend folder.** This service handles audio processing via YAMNet and stores vectors in **Qdrant**.